semrekkers/eolian/README.md

 nil
 ...
 ```
 Be sure to check out the [Wiki](https://github.com/brettbuddin/eolian/wiki) for more features and tutorials.
-You can also find some example Rack setups in the [racks directory](https://github.com/brettbuddin/eolian/tree/master/racks).
+You can also find some example Rack setups in the [examples directory](https://github.com/brettbuddin/eolian/tree/master/examples).

 ### Example Sounds